stacks-network/docs/src/pages/stacks-blockchain/atlas-how-it-works.md

-The reason Atlas uses an unstructured random peer network instead of a [distributed hash table](https://en.wikipedia.org/wiki/Distributed_hash_table) (DHT) is that DHTs are susceptbile to Sybil attacks.
+The reason Atlas uses an unstructured random peer network instead of a [distributed hash table](https://en.wikipedia.org/wiki/Distributed_hash_table) (DHT) is that DHTs are susceptible to Sybil attacks.
 An adaptive adversary can insert malicious nodes into the DHT in order to stop victims from resolving chunks or finding honest neighbors.